Pros and Cons of Long-Term Care Insurance: Is It Worth It?

 Still can’t decide whether long-term care insurance is right for you?
 If you have the extra funds and want to guarantee that you will be protected in the future, it might be a worthy investment.
 After all, the American Association for Long Term Care Insurance estimates that nearly 70% of adults older than 65 will need long-term care.

-To make things even more worrying, the U.S. Department of Health and Human Services estimates that the average cost of long-term care can be up to $225 – not per month, not per week, but per day.
+To make things even more worrying, Genworth, a provider of insurance for long term care, estimates the average daily cost of long term care to be as high as $297 per day – not per month, not per week, but per day.